hlaineka/dev-academy-2023-exercise/README.md

 - [ ] Change queries to allow more functionalities
 - [ ] Code through prettier, commenting
 - [ ] Single station view to english
+- [ ] Timestamp on journeys to more readable format